flame/blis/docs/Sandboxes.md

 working with the existing BLIS infrastructure.

 For example, with a BLIS sandbox you **can** do the following kinds of things:
-- use a different gemm algorithmic partitioning path than the default Goto-like algorithm;
+- use a different `gemm` algorithmic partitioning path than the default Goto-like algorithm;
 - experiment with different implementations of `packm` (not just `packm` kernels, which can already be customized within each sub-configuration);
 - try inlining your functions manually;
 - pivot away from using `obj_t` objects at higher algorithmic level (such as immediately after calling `bli_gemmnat()`) to try to avoid some overhead;
-- create experimental implementations of new BLAS-like operations (provided that you also provide an implementation of `blis_gemmnat()`).
+- create experimental implementations of new BLAS-like operations (provided that you also provide an implementation of `bli_gemmnat()`).

 You **cannot**, however, use a sandbox to do the following kinds of things:
 - define new datatypes (half-precision, quad-precision, short integer, etc.) and expect the rest of BLIS to "know" how to handle them;
 - use a sandbox to replace the default implementation of a different level-3 operation, such as Hermitian rank-k update;
-- change the existing BLIS APIs;
+- change the existing BLIS APIs (typed or object);
 - remove support for one or more BLIS datatypes (to cut down on library size, for example).